SamK/ziknfobuiler/README.md

 Create NFO file for music album with Python 2.7 on Linux.

-## Templates
+* this program is one file

-Zik NFO Builder supports the following template engines:
+* supports the following template engines:
   * Cheetah
   * Mako
   * Jinja2

-Simple examples are stored in the `/templates` directory.

 ## Installation